Time to change the outcome.

-“My grandmother would not have said that,” Aiden had said coldly, his upper body protectively tensed.
+“Sera, I know for a fact my grandmother would not interfere in my life like that.
+I know Loren,” Aiden had said coldly, his upper body protectively tensed.
 I listened in a stupor while absently thinking Aiden rarely crossed his arms in front of his chest.

-“Loren didn’t exactly say, ‘Aiden and Emery don’t belong together,'” she said, elevating her voice specifically over the words of the supposed quote.
+“Loren didn’t exactly say, ‘Aiden and Emery don’t belong together,’” Sera said, elevating her voice specifically over the words of the supposed quote.
 However, I’d heard the whole sentence.

-Serafina pouted her rosebud tinted lower lip.
+Serafina pouted her rosebud-tinted lower lip.
 “Aiden, no one is ‘against’ anyone.
-She said she just wanted you to be happy and with the right person and it was your choice to make, but you should know, at least, that you still had one—, which of course, you wouldn’t unless I made it clear.”
+She said she wanted you to be happy and with the right person and it was your choice to make, but you should know, at least, that you still had one—, which of course, you wouldn’t unless I made it clear.”
 Serafina paused and looked intently at him.
 “She didn’t say the last part either…that’s me being honest to add authenticity.”
-She then grinned, leaned forward, and slowly reached out to touch his face.
+She then smiled coquettishly, leaned forward, and slowly reached out to touch his face.